 • Philanthropists and Donors

-Achieving Multi-Generational Health & Health Equity is a Collaborative Effort.
+Achieving Multi-Generational Health Equity is a Collaborative Effort.

-Mom’s Good Taste® is a nonprofit corporation organized and operated exclusively for charitable purposes to advance multi-generational health.
-Through multi-generational health advocacy, stakeholder and community engagement, and preventive care innovation, Mom’s Good Taste® advances multi-generational health awareness, access, and equity across the United States.
-By sharing free resources, convening stakeholders, and influencing integrated care models, Mom’s Good Taste® will change the trajectory of maternal health and chronic disease for generations to come.
+Mom’s Good Taste® is organized and operated exclusively to advance multi-generational health equity.
+By sharing evidence-based resources, convening stakeholders, and influencing integrated care models, Mom’s Good Taste® will change the trajectory of maternal health and chronic disease for generations to come.
+Join Us.